SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/overview.md

 * You handle the blacklisting of your IP address (email reputation management)
 * Do require you to administer and setup of mail forwarding to Mailgun on your local mail account for incoming emails (for example, bounce) and/or maintenance of "reply to" / "from" in your outgoing emails need to match your setup of how you plan to get your customers response emails back into SuperOffice Service via Mailgun.

+> [!WARNING]
+> Be aware of the consequences of running your own SMTP server and not using Mailgun.
+In this case the automated bounce handling will not work because there is no webhook from your SMTP server to our SuperOffice Online platform.
+The only way to handle bounces is to import bounce emails back to SuperOffice via inbox.
+That means the email address from which the emails are sent out needs to be configured as a mailbox in Service.

 ### How to configure your CRM Online site to use your own SMTP (outgoing) mail server?

 Contact our support directly, and they will help you to get it configured.